-- On January 6, 2023, SSRLI made an additional cash advance of ₱160 million to IAI for additional deposits to VAL (see Note 30). - On January 9, 2023, a Facility Agreement (IAI-BDO Loan) was executed between IAI and BDO, for a term loan in the aggregate principal amount of up to ₱1 billion.
-On the same date, the Continuing Suretyship (CS) in favor of BDO was jointly and severally irrevocably executed by SRRLI and PRI duly identified as the sureties to secure the due and full payment and performance of the Secured Obligations as defined in the CS.
-Further, on the same date, IAI availed a 10-year loan from BDO amounting to ₱450.0 million with an interest rate of 6.5657%.
-The amount loaned was used to pay for the advances received from SSRLI amounting to ₱406 million. - On February 14, 2023, SSRLI, PRI, PUI (the three companies as Trustors) and AB Capital and Investment Corporation (as Trustee) executed the Amended and Restated Mortgage Trust Indenture (MTI).
+- On January 6, 2023, SSRLI made an additional cash advance of ₱160 million to IAI for additional deposits to VAL (see Note 30). - On January 9, 2023, a Facility Agreement (IAI Loan) was executed between IAI and BDO, for a term loan in the aggregate principal amount of up to P1 billion.
+On the same date, the Continuing Suretyship (CS) in favor of BDO was executed by SSRLI and PRI, as duly identified sureties, to secure the full payment of the IAI Loan and performance of the Secured Obligations as defined in the CS.
+Further, on the same date, IAI availed a 10-year loan from BDO amounting to P450.0 million with an interest rate of 6.5657%.
+The amount loaned was used to pay for the advances received from SSRLI amounting to P406 million. - On February 14, 2023, SSRLI, PRI, PUI (the three companies as Trustors) and AB Capital and Investment Corporation (as Trustee) executed the Amended and Restated Mortgage Trust Indenture (MTI).
 PRI and PUI are now parties to the MTI which was originally entered by SSRLI and the Trustee on November 29, 2005.
 The Trustors in the MTI are now parties to the Mortgage Obligations for the IAI Loan with BDO Unibank Inc. (BDO).
 The Mortgaged properties include certain assets with an appraised value of at least 167% of the outstanding loan of IAI with BDO.